xinyuzhang99/Data-Structures-and-Algorithms-with-LeetCode/BFS.md

 - Procedures

-  - Pick any node, visit the adjacent unvisited vertex, mark it as visited, display it, and insert it in a queue.
+  - Pick any node, visit the adjacent unvisited vertex, mark it as visited, display it, and insert it in a <u>queue</u>.
   - If there are no remaining adjacent vertices left, remove the first vertex from the queue.
   - Repeat step 1 and step 2 until the queue is empty or the desired node is found.